{\Sigma}-dual Rickart modules: -dual-Rickart modules

-\begin{proposition} Let $M$ be a $\Sigma$-dual Rickart module and $U\in Add(M)$.
-Then intersection of two strongly $M$-cogenerated submodules of $U$ is strongly $M$-cogenerated. \end{proposition} \begin{proof} Let $U_1$ and $U_2$ be two strongly $M$-cogenerated submodules of $U$ and $U\in Add(M)$.
+\begin{proposition} Let $X$ be a {\it $\Sigma$-d-Rickart} module and $U\in Add(X)$.
+Then, the sum of two strongly $X$-cogenerated submodules of $U$ is strongly $X$-cogenerated. \begin{proof} Let $U_1$ and $U_2$ be two strongly $X$-cogenerated submodules of $U$ and $U\in Add(X)$.
 Consider the short exact sequence: